orangejuice/blog/data/activity/movie-最后的猎人-2004/record.en.md

     / Nicolas Vanier / Norman Winther May Loo
 ---

-The plot feels a bit cobbled together and clichéd, lacking smoothness.
+The plot feels a bit pieced together and clichéd, not so naturally flowing.